 In recent years, with the production of numerous series of photographic works, he has continued his dialogue, examining in greater depth the relationship between the attention of the act of looking and the expansion of the instant.

 In 2011 he took part in the “Video Medium Intermedium” exhibition in Venice, curated by Bice Curiger, where his photographs of art/tapes/22 owned by the Venice Biennale’s Archivio Storico delle Arti Contemporanee (ASAC)-Historic Archive of Contemporary Arts were displayed.

 In 2013 he took part in the “Parole, parole, parole…” exhibition at the Museo Pecci in Milan.

 Since 2014 some of his photographs have been part of the permanent collection at the Museo Novecento in Florence.

-In 2017 over a hundred photos related to the years at art/tapes/22 went on display in Palazzo Strozzi as part of the “Bill Viola.
-Rinascimento Elettronico” exhibition.
-The same year saw the publication of the book art/tapes/22 video tape production (Giunti Editore) and the art edition WETZLAiR (Air of Wetzlar) in three hundred copies numbered for the homonym exhibition in Florence Leica Store.
+In 2017 over a hundred photos related to the years at art/tapes/22 went on display in Palazzo Strozzi of Florence as part of the “Bill Viola.
+Electronic Renaissance” exhibition.
+The same year saw the pubblications of the book art/tapes/22 video tape production (Giunti Editore) and the art edition WETZLAiR (Air of Wetzlar) in three hundred copies numbered for the homonym exhibition in Florence Leica Store.